SpeciesFileGroup/taxonworks_doc/manuals/BASIC_ARTICLE_PARSING.md

 #### Pin the found source
 _This assumes you completed the search above._

-* Pin the source to you pinboard by clicking the corresponding green `Pin` icon in the result row (or top left of the show screen if coming from the instructions below).
+* Pin the source to you pinboard by clicking the corresponding green `Pin` icon in the result row (or top right of the show screen if coming from the instructions below).
 It will turn red if is on your pinboard (click again to remove, and set the state to green).

 In general a green button means something is persisted in the database (in this case the fact that you have added something to your pinboard), a red button means something is removed from the database (in this case you would remove the flag that says "put this in my pinboard").
 Red and green rules hold throughout TaxonWorks.

 * Confirm that the Source is now on your pinboard by clicking the `Pinboard` slideout on the right (Green circle with white pin)
 * Make the source in your pinboard your default source- with the Pinboard open hover over the "hamburger" menu (three horizontal lines).